 Hans Rosling, the Swedish physician, statistician, epidemiologist and TED Talk celebrity has a deep and intense connection to India.
 He studied public health at St. John’s Medical College in Bengaluru in 1972.
 “Factfulness” is his magnus opus and his last work before his passing away at the age of 68, in February 2018.
 Hans Rosling was a crusader against “misinformation” and an overdramatic worldview.
 He was a proponent of careful review of data, updating oneself on data about the world around us and seeing the world for what it is rather than how it is portrayed.
 In his own words he was a “possiblist”, someone who always liked to look at the various possibilities rather than be guided by extremes.

-In this book Rosling presents ten reasons for why all our popular perceptions of the world are wrong.
-His argument is that the grim picture about the world that the media, activists and politicians portray with respect to population, sustainability, environment, climate, resources and health are not really that bad.
-Everything is much better than what it was in the past.
+In this book Rosling presents ten reasons why all our popular perceptions of the world are wrong.
+His argument is that the grim picture of the world that the media, activists and politicians portray with respect to population, sustainability, environment, climate, resources and health are not really that bad.
+Everything is much better than it was in the past.
 He takes readers through 10 chapters, each of which deals with an “instinct” that drives us to look at the world as a place which is worse off.
 Some of the important instincts which he mentions are the ‘gap instinct’ which makes us see the world in dichotomies – the developed and developing world, the rich and poor world.
 He argues that such a dichotomy does not exist.
 There are several countries which are in the middle.
 The instinct to classify into two groups, he argues, is dangerous and makes the world appear to be a worse-off place.

-His example of a preterm new born who is very sick and admitted in the new born intensive care unit is very much relatable.
+His example of a preterm new born who is very sick and admitted into the new born intensive care unit is very relatable.
 He says the world today is in such a situation.
 The sick new born is in a very critical condition.
 However, it is making slow and steady progress in the intensive care unit.
-This means there is hope, as well as there is anxiety.
+This means there is hope, as well as anxiety.
 The fact that the child is very sick does not preclude the fact that there is hope and there are small improvements.
 He uses this anecdote to exemplify the negativity instinct and the requirement to overcome the instinct.

 The other major instinct which Rosling warns the readers about is the “fear instinct”.
 Fear is an instinct that protected the species from destruction.
 Some of these fears are embedded in us.
 Therefore, when information is provided that incites fear, it makes us want to believe it and react to it.
 There is a need to stay calm and look at the data critically, especially when it is data that incites fear.
 The other major error in understanding the world is the error of “size instinct” says Rosling.
 Sometimes numbers like globally 4.2 million children die before the age of 5 years is scary.
 However, one needs to compare it with the fact that about 76 years ago, 14 million children were dying before the age of 5 years.
 This gives better perspective.

 The book is enriched by very interesting graphs, bubble plots and pictograms that convey the message very clearly.
-It is written in a conversational style and throughout the book, we feel like Hans Rosling is standing in front of us and talking.
+It is written in a conversational style and throughout the book, we feel Hans Rosling is talking directly to us.
 Those who have seen his TED Talks will know his inimitable style, his energy, enthusiasm and wit.
-The same comes across in the style in which the book is written.
+The same strengths come across in the the book